iota-community/ambassdor-discord-bot/README.md

 3. Set up environment variables:

-Create a `.env` file in the project root with the following credentials.
+Create a `config.json` file in the project root with the following credentials.

 - "clientId": "",
 - "guildId": "",